How to Wash a Comforter in a few Easy Steps

 Place the comforter into your washing machine carefully.
 Whether you have a front-load or top load washer, your comforter needs room to agitate and tumble – it can’t get clean otherwise.
 If you have a top load washer with an agitator, let the comforter fall loosely around the post and try to keep the load balanced.

-Use a large capacity washer that’s big enough to accommodate your comforter with ample room to spare.
+With the exception of wool or silk comforters—which are best cleaned by professionals—the recommended cycle selection for a down, down alternative or cotton-filled comforter is typically the same.
 Comforters should generally be washed on a bulky or bedding cycle using cool or warm water.
-Use a small amount of mild detergent and, if your washer allows, select the extra rinse option to completely remove soap residue from the comforter.
+If your washer allows, select the extra rinse option to completely remove soap residue from the comforter.

-Step 4: Load the Comforter into the Dryer
+Step 6: Load the Comforter into the Dryer

 When the comforter feels almost dry, allow it to hang so that fresh air can circulate around it for a few hours and ensure the drying process is complete before putting it on the bed.